AllanOricil/esp32-mfa-authenticator/README.md

 ### ✅ Unlock with PIN Code

 It is not secure to have unencrypted secrets stored without protection

-### ✅ Add secrets via a local network, using a secure channel

-Ease the process of adding new services.
-With this feature I won't need to insert the SD card on my computer.
-If there is no SD card on the board, the channel to register new services is going to be closed.
-I also plan to require fingerprint/pin/password before opening this channel.

 ### ✅ Manage board settings using a browser